How Japanese knotweed affects your home insurance

 How can Japanese knotweed damage my property?

-Japanese knotweed can take over your garden and cause significant structural damage to your home.
+Japanese knotweed can take over your garden and cause significant structural damage to your home, so maintenance is essential, as you won’t be covered for Japanese knotweed insurance within your home insurance policy.
 It spreads via its roots, which are extremely tough and can shoot out by up to seven metres in any direction.
-These roots penetrate tarmac and can therefore rip through drainage systems, cause walls to crumble, destroy outbuildings such as sheds and greenhouses, and even compromise the foundations of your home.
+These roots penetrate tarmac and can therefore rip through drainage systems, cause walls to crumble, destroy outbuildings like sheds, and even compromise the foundations of your home.

 How can I get rid of Japanese knotweed?

-Japanese knotweed is notoriously difficult to destroy.
+Japanese knotweed is notoriously difficult to destroy, and as you won’t be covered by Japanese knotweed insurance, you want to avoid reaching the point of attempting to kill it by keeping an eye out.
 It also dies back to ground level in the winter, meaning it can be hard to tell whether it’s really gone or not.
 But if you want to try to tackle it yourself, you can use a glyphosate-based weed killer designed to target Japanese knotweed (the Royal Horticultural Society suggests Roundup Tree Stump).
-Just be prepared to keep treating the plant for several years to kill it completely.
+However, be prepared to keep treating the plant for several years to kill it completely.

 Other Japanese knotweed removal options include:

-- Hiring a professional contractor – this is the easiest way to ensure you get rid of Japanese knotweed for good.
+Hiring a professional contractor – this is the easiest way to ensure you get rid of Japanese knotweed for good.
 It’s also the only way to get an insurance-backed guarantee or residential Japanese knotweed indemnity insurance policy, which you’ll probably need to get a mortgage if Japanese knotweed turns up on your property survey.
-Methods include excavation and spraying with professional-grade glyphosate weed killers, and costs range from about £3,000 to £10,000 or more.
+Methods include excavation and spraying with professional-grade glyphosate weed killers, with costs ranging from about £3,000 to £10,000 or more.

-- Digging it out yourself – this will be hard work and unlikely to provide a lasting solution.
-You’ll also have to dry it out and burn it, or dispose of it at a licensed landfill site because Japanese knotweed is classified as ‘controlled waste’ under the Environmental Protection Act 1990.
+Digging it out yourself – this will not only be hard work, but it’s also unlikely to provide a lasting solution.
+You’ll also have to dry it out and burn it or dispose of it at a licensed landfill site because Japanese knotweed is classified as ‘controlled waste’ under the Environmental Protection Act 1990.
 If you choose to put it in a landfill site, you’ll have to pay the government’s landfill tax and use a specialist company to transport it.
 Again, this could cost several thousand pounds.

 Does my home insurance cover Japanese knotweed?

 Most buildings insurance policies exclude damage caused by Japanese knotweed.
-If the knotweed problem comes from your garden, any claim is likely to be refused because you’ve been negligent by failing to take measures to protect your home.
+If the knotweed problem comes from your garden, any claim is likely to be refused, as you’ve been negligent by failing to take measures to protect your home.
 If your home is affected by Japanese knotweed on adjacent land, your insurer will probably pursue the land’s owner for the related costs.

-You’re also unlikely to be able to make a claim for treating or removing knotweed – unless you take out a specialist Japanese knotweed insurance policy prior to spotting the plant.
-But don’t delay getting rid of Japanese knotweed.
-As the plant grows, so will both the cost of treatment and the likelihood of bigger problems.
+You’re also unlikely to be able to make a claim for treating or removing knotweed unless you take out a specialist Japanese knotweed insurance policy prior to spotting the plant.
+But don’t delay getting rid of Japanese knotweed – as the plant grows, both the cost of treatment and the likelihood of bigger problems will increase.

 Do I need to tell my insurer I have Japanese knotweed?

-You don’t have to tell your insurer there is Japanese knotweed on your property – unless it asks, in which case you must tell the truth.
-Otherwise, you could invalidate your entire home insurance policy.
+You don’t have to tell your insurer there is Japanese knotweed on your property unless they ask – in which case, you must tell the truth.
+If you don’t, you could invalidate your entire home insurance policy.

 Will Japanese knotweed increase my insurance premiums?

 Most insurers will refuse to pay out for Japanese knotweed claims anyway, so having the plant growing on your land shouldn’t affect how much you pay for home insurance.
-However, your insurance company will expect you to take measures to protect your home – and other people’s property – by keeping the plant in check.
-That’s why removing it completely is the easiest option.
+However, your insurance company will expect you to take measures to protect your home and other people’s property by keeping the plant in check.
+That’s why removing it completely is the most suitable option.